New Electives help science scores skyrocket in bear lake

 The answer was to expose students to a variety of science, technology, engineering and math careers.

 In 2016-17, 50 percent of students met or exceeded the state science standards.
 Just one year later, 60 percent met or exceeded standards.
-Bear Lake Middle made huge ground and surpassing the state 7th Grade average of 51.3 percent.
+Bear Lake Middle made huge ground and surpassing the state seventh grade average of 51.3 percent.

 “The purpose is beyond standardize test scores,” he said.
 “As educators, we want to prepare students for the world.”

 How it works

 Eighth-grader Audrey Probst is building a table size LEGO robot and will program and make the robot move in robotics class.
 She is learning how to code, build and problem solve.

 Seventh-grader Andrew Quintero is creating music using the sound of drums, guitar and a bass with the GarageBand app on an iPad.
 He's learning math and engineering skills while piecing together the beats.